VIPP Social determinants of health

 • Increase the High School cohort graduation rate.

-• Increase the percentage of registered voters voting the last election.
+• Increase the percentage of registered voters who voted in the last election.

 • Decrease the percentage of children who report neglect or physical/sexual abuse.